Panel’s Hurricane Discussion is a Helpful Reminder for Tampa Homeowners

 In addition, homeowner’s insurance may or may not include coverage for wind damage.
 Here in Florida, homeowners can often get wind insurance coverage through Citizens Insurance.

 Right now is the time to review your homeowner’s insurance policy to verify you have sufficient coverage – after all, it will be too late if you wait until after the big storm actually hits.
-If you have questions about your coverage or believe your insurance company is acting in bad faith, consider consulting with a hurricane claim lawyer.
+If you have questions about your coverage or believe your insurance company is acting in bad faith, consider consulting with a Florida hurricane damage lawyer.

 Dealing with Insurance Providers